RESEARCH PORTFOLIO

 Improved assessment of medical procedure performance in XR headsets broadens industry member reach into medical environments.
 We are performing a pilot study with medical students and first- and second-year surgical residents with minimal experience in doing breast biopsies to assess the test bed, to inform a larger randomized cross-over study.

-STANDARDIZATION OF XR INTERGRATION IN HEALTHCARE FACILITIES
+STANDARDIZATION OF XR INTEGRATION IN HEALTHCARE FACILITIES

 Security and implementation barriers are a significant roadblock to widespread adoption of XR in hospitals and medical schools.
 To standardize XR integration, we are compiling the various workflows for onboarding XR technologies planned for utilization in both clinical and non-clinical settings.
 Devices and applications undergo a standard process, with transparency between the IT infrastructural teams and the medical teams providing the implementation.